molmod/tamkin/doc/tutorial/chemphys_theory.rst

     \end{align*}

-These are all intensive quantities.
-All other thermodynamic functions will be derived from these basic quantities in a general fashion.
+These are all intensive quantities, and we will refer to them in the remainder of the text as the `basic` quantities.
+All other thermodynamic functions (free energy, internal energy, heat capacity, zero-point energy, entropy and chemical potential) will be derived from the `basic` quantities in a general fashion.

 The first step is to rewrite these quantities in terms of the single-particle partition function, using the classical gas limit and